pchapin/augusta/README.md

 + [GNAT](https://www.getada.dev/)

   The Augusta runtime system is largely written in Ada.
-Since Augusta is currently not mature enough to compile it, AdaCore's GNAT is used for runtime system development.
+Since Augusta is currently not able to compile it, AdaCore's GNAT is used for runtime system development.
 The GNAT compiler can be installed via the Alire tool.

 + A Development Environment